babelsociety/website/content/blog/in-depth-labor/index.md

 Thanks to collective effort, we will no longer need janitors, or at least that type of work will become much easier to do.

-If nobody wants to work as a waiter, restaurants can be structured in a way that let customers bring food to their table once it is ready, as it often happens in fast-food chains.
+If nobody wants to work as a waiter, restaurants can be structured in a way that let diners bring food to their table once it is ready, as it often happens in fast-food chains.

 Certain jobs can be made more communal, such as harvesting the fields, and should be done with the help of the whole society.
 These activities help us remain humble and give a sense of conviviality; for thousands of years these were moments of celebration where people shared the fruits of the earth.
 Hard labor done all together is lighter and more pleasurable.

-Overall it would be important to encourage cooperation through social responsibility, and **we could employ gamefication strategies to further incentivize it**.
+Overall it is important to encourage cooperation through social responsibility, and **we could employ gamefication strategies to further incentivize it**.
 For example, we could setup an achievement system as those available in all major gaming platform, which give no benefits other than personal gratification and social recognition.

 Hazardous jobs such as miners are already heavily regulated to ensure the least amount of risks and to increase safety, however these measures are often discarded by capitalists because it is more profitable in that way.
 This way of thinking has no space in Babel Society.

-Given that there is no profit to be made and that laborers have full control over their jobs, it is natural to employ all the best precaution to ensure even dangerous jobs are done in a safe manner.
+Given that there is no profit to be made and that people have full control over their jobs, it is natural to employ all the best precaution to ensure even dangerous jobs are done in a safe manner.

 All of these changes are easily applied in a small, involved society that grows in a sustainable way.

+## Long-term

+**The long-term solution is automation**.
+Babel focus heavily on research in order to eliminate those chores that nobody wants to do, especially those that are repetitive or considered dangerous and high-risk.
+For example, there is already a robot capable of cleaning up toilets.

 # Scaling